Predicting Choice from Information Costs: Discussion

 As the above result highlights, some rationalizable SCRs need not be uniquely rationalizable even when $\icost$ is strictly convex.
 The reason is that some convex combinations of SCRs change the way the agent randomizes over actions conditional on her information without changing the information itself.
 For example, suppose the action set is binary, $A=\{0,1\}$, and take $\scr$ and $\scrb$ to be the SCRs that respectively take action $1$ and $0$ regardless of the state.
 Clearly, both SCRs reveal an uninformative information policy, $\ip^{\scr} = \ip^{\scrb} = \delta_{\prior}.$ Moreover, the same is true for any convex combination of $\scr$ and $\scrb$, because any such combination results in the agent's actions being independent of the state.
 It follows the cost of any such convex combination is identical to the cost of $\scr$ and $\scrb$.
 In other words, even when $\icost$ is strictly convex, $\cost$ is still affine over some line segments.

-To prove Proposition~\ref{prop: dense set of uniquely rationalizable SCRs under strict convexity}, we show strict convexity of $\icost$ implies $\cost$ is strictly convex over any line segment with an end point that satisfies the following property: every action is used with positive probability, and no two actions reveal the same posterior.
+To prove Proposition~\ref{prop: dense set of uniquely rationalizable SCRs under strict convexity}, we use strict convexity of $\icost$ to identify regions where $\cost$ is strictly convex.
+Specifically, we show $\cost$ is strictly convex over any line segment with an end point that satisfies the following property: every action is used with positive probability, and no two actions reveal the same posterior.
 Therefore, any rationalizable SCR with this property is uniquely rationalizable.
 The proposition's proof then proceeds as the proof of Theorem~\ref{thm: dense set of uniquely rationalizable SCRs}, but with SCRs with the previously mentioned property taking the role of the set of linearly independent SCRs.

 Next, we note substituting strict convexity of $\icost$ for \ref{ass: regularity} does not alter the conclusions of Theorem~\ref{thm: cross-choice predictions}. \begin{proposition} If $\icost$ is strictly convex on its domain, $|\Omega|>1$, and \ref{ass: smoothness} holds, the set of SCRs that yield unique subset predictions is weak* dense. \end{proposition} The argument for Proposition~\ref{prop: cross-choice predictions under strict convexity} follows the same reasoning as Theorem~\ref{thm: cross-choice predictions}.
 We refer the reader to the appendix for the specific details.